liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.Visual.toggleGridView([goBack])

+    :param boolean goBack: If false, will not switch to the previously-selected terminal when un-toggling the grid view (i.e. sliding to a specific terminal will be taken care of via other means).

     Brings up the terminal grid view (by scaling all the terminals to 50%) or returns to a single, full-size terminal.
     If *goBack* is true (the default), go back to the previously-selected terminal when un-toggling the grid view.
 This argument is primarily meant for use internally within the function when assigning onclick events to each downsized terminal.